Littlewood-Richardson Coefficient, Springer Fibers and the Annihilator Varieties of Induced Representations: Lattices and Affine Grassmannian

-if and only if the partitions $\alpha,\beta,\gamma$ makes the Littlewood-Richardson coefficient $c_{\alpha,\beta}^{\gamma}$ non-vanishing.
-The Littlewood-Richardson coefficient $c_{\alpha,\beta}^\gamma$ is equal to the number of isomorphism classes of all such possible extensions. \end{lemma} The first part of Theorem \ref{maintheorem} is a direct consequence of this lemma.
+if and only if the partitions $\alpha,\beta,\gamma$ make the Littlewood-Richardson coefficient $c_{\alpha,\beta}^{\gamma}$ non-vanishing. \end{lemma} A purely combinatorial proof of this lemma can be found in \cite[Theorem 4.1-4.2]{klein1968}.
+The first part of Theorem \ref{maintheorem} is a direct consequence of this lemma.
+In the later sections of this paper, we will seek a geometric proof of this lemma using affine grassmannians, which will prepare for us the tools we will use to prove the second part of Theorem \ref{maintheorem}.